agusmakmun/dj_tinypng/README.md

-:sunglasses: Implement API TinyPNG on Django.
+:coffee: Implement API TinyPNG on Django.
 The basic implementation to optimization of the images using API TinyPNG.

 > Please Checkout on this official to get the API https://tinypng.com/developers
 > Docs API: https://tinypng.com/developers/reference/python